efren-palacios/duellinks/_posts/content/site-updates/2018-4-11-site-update.md

 #### The following changes have been made to the site:
 * Playtester works on mobile devices
 * Total deck count has been added to the [Top Decks stats section](/top-decks/#stats)
-* Decks of previous members of the Top Player Council (TPC) have updated to be reflected with the TPC filter from [December 2017](/top-decks/december-2017/) - [March 2018](/top-decks/march-2018/).
+* Decks of previous members of the Top Player Council (TPC) have been updated to be reflected with the TPC filter from [December 2017](/top-decks/december-2017/) - [March 2018](/top-decks/march-2018/).
 * Starter deck information has begun to be added for the _How to Obtain_ section of a card popup (i.e. {Rainbow Dragon} from Jesse Anderson's starter deck)
 * Author pages have been updated
 * Comments have been enabled
-* Numerous bug fixes
+* Card popups now work again on deck type pages
+* The card {Return} displays correctly
+* Mutiple sliders on a page work correctly